 - Once you have decided on what shapes you want, use your glue stick to glue each piece to the background paper.

 - Start with your main building shapes.
 Then add windows, and details like window ledges or curtains.
 For more ideas on types of details, look at the different pages in Thank you, Omu!

-Once you’ve made the papers (or using whatever papers you have,) cut out some simple shapes for your child to choose from: squares, rectangles, triangles, etc. The simpler version below: though it uses similar shapes, the street-view perspective might make more sense to some artists.
+Once you’ve made the papers (or using whatever papers you have,) cut out some simple shapes for the kid you are helping to choose from: squares, rectangles, triangles, etc. The simpler version below: though it uses similar shapes, the street-view perspective might make more sense to some artists.